Mohs Micrographic Surgery for Nonmelanoma Skin Cancer

 Mohs micrographic surgery may be used for removal of skin cancer that:

 How Well It Works

 Mohs micrographic surgery can be an effective treatment for skin cancer.
 This technique preserves as much nearby healthy skin as possible.
-Treatment with Mohs surgery offers the highest rates of cure for patients with squamous cell carcinoma.1 Mohs surgery is also advised for certain skin cancers when the highest cure rate is needed while sparing as much healthy tissue as possible.1 And for basal cell carcinoma, Mohs surgery is the best treatment for sparing healthy tissue and preventing recurrence.2
+It is recommended for squamous cell carcinoma when the highest cure rate is desired while sparing as much healthy tissue as possible.1 And for basal cell carcinoma, Mohs surgery is the best treatment for sparing healthy tissue and preventing recurrence.2

 Risks of surgery include:

 What To Think About

 Mohs micrographic surgery is the best procedure to preserve skin tissue surrounding the cancer.
 But it requires special training and equipment.
 And it is time-consuming and expensive.